Timothy Carhart: Film work

 Two of Carhart's earliest film credits were the 1984 blockbuster horror comedy Ghostbusters and the independent comedy The Party Animal.

 In 1985, Carhart had a supporting role in the Academy Award-winning drama Witness and the popular romantic comedy film Desperately Seeking Susan.
 In the former, he played a supporting role as an undercover narcotics officer whose brutal murder sets the story in motion.
 Also in 1985, he appeared in the drama film Marie.

 In 1986, Carhart appeared in three films: Sweet Liberty, The Manhattan Project and Playing for Keeps.

 He played the second male lead in the adventure drama The Rescue (1988) and the action comedy Pink Cadillac (1989).
 In addition, Carhart can be seen in the hit 1988 comedy film Working Girl.

-He appeared in such films as Thelma & Louise (1991), Red Rock West (1992) The Hunt for Red October, Beverly Hills Cop III (1994), Candyman: Farewell to the Flesh (1995), Black Sheep (1996), Air Force One (1997) and “Motocrossed” (2001).
+He appeared in such films as Thelma & Louise (1991), Red Rock West (1992) The Hunt for Red October, Beverly Hills Cop III (1994), Candyman: Farewell to the Flesh (1995), Black Sheep (1996), Air Force One (1997) and Motocrossed (2001).

-Carhart's most recent film was the 2005 direct-to-DVD Steven Seagal film Black Dawn.
+Carhart was in the 2005 direct-to-DVD Steven Seagal film Black Dawn.